-Summary of Facts
+2. Summary of Facts

-2.1 Our Anti-Money Laundering (AML) Proactive Supervision team carried out an AML desk-based review at John Fletcher Solicitors Limited, to assess its compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017).

-2.2 We identified AML control failings in relation to Client and Matter Risk Assessments (CMRAs), a lack of policies and procedures (P&Ps), a lack of policies, controls and procedures (PCPs) and the lack of a firm-wide risk assessment (FWRA) prior to 2023.

-2.3 This resulted in a referral to our AML Investigations Team.
+- 2.1 Our Anti-Money Laundering (AML) Proactive Supervision team carried out an AML desk-based review at Idiculla Solicitors, to assess its compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017). - 2.2 We identified AML control failings in relation to the firm not having an appropriate firm-wide risk assessment (FWRA), a lack of appropriate policies and procedures (P&Ps) and a lack of appropriate policies, controls and procedures (PCPs). - 2.3 This resulted in a referral to our AML Investigations Team.